 For traditional IRAs and 401(k)s, you will eventually have to pay taxes on all proceeds (except any non-deductible contributions that were made so you avoid double taxation), including capital gains and dividends.

 The tax rate that is applied is the same rate that you would pay if you were receiving a regular paycheck from a job.
-Following tax reform, here's a look at the current marginal tax bracket:
+Following tax reform, here's a look at the current marginal tax bracket for 2020:

 To prevent individuals from permanently deferring taxes in these accounts by never withdrawing if they don't need the money, Congress put in place a mechanism to ensure that the IRS would eventually be able to collect taxes on these accounts – required minimum distributions.